-As described above under SECTION 2-"RECENT FINANCIAL HISTORY-REBUILD ILLINOIS CAPITAL PLAN", the Rebuild Illinois capital plan authorizes appropriations for approximately \$20.8 billion in additional GO Bonds and Build Illinois Bonds (with the authorizations for the issuance of such bonds being established in Public Act 101-030).
-As of the date hereof, the State has issued approximately \$1.755 billion in aggregate principal amount of GO Bonds and Build
+As described above under SECTION 2-"RECENT FINANCIAL HISTORY-REBUILD ILLINOIS CAPITAL PLAN" of Part II hereof, the Rebuild Illinois capital plan authorizes appropriations for approximately \$20.8 billion in additional GO Bonds and Build Illinois Bonds (with the authorizations for the issuance of such bonds being established in Public Act 101-030).
+As of the date hereof, the State has issued approximately \$1.755 billion in aggregate principal amount of GO Bonds and Build Illinois Bonds pursuant to the Rebuild Illinois capital plan.
+At the time the Rebuild Illinois capital plan was approved, the State expected that the bonds to be sold to finance such capital plan would be sold during the period of six to ten years from the passage of Public Act 101-030.
+The State still expects that these bonds will be issued during this timeframe, but the specific timing of such issuances will depend on the cash flow needs of the projects to be financed therewith.